tagsysx/Prism/docs/TECHNICAL_SPECIFICATION.md

 3. **Interpretability**: Each voxel's contribution has clear physical meaning
 4. **Scalability**: Easy to integrate into larger systems

-This model provides a powerful technical foundation for indoor propagation modeling, wireless communication system design, and radar system analysis.
+This model provides a powerful technical foundation for electromagnetic wave propagation modeling and ray tracing applications.

 ---